How do you Start Michigan Financial Responsibility?

 You need one of these types of policies, but most insurers will add a surcharge because of the additional reporting to the state.
 The process can take approximately a week to complete for state registration.
 Your restricted license will not be valid until the state receives a copy of the certificate of insurance and the partial payment agreement.
 The state of Michigan offers these policies through the Michigan Placement Facility.

 Michigan Department of State

 Action Processing Unit

 Lansing, Michigan 48918-0001

-If your driver’s license is suspended for nonpayment of fees, the fee must be paid in full to the Department of Treasury to be reinstated.
-Also, you will need to pay $125 driver’s license reinstatement fee to the Secretary of State.
+If your driver’s license is suspended for nonpayment of fees, you must pay the full fee to the Department of Treasury, and they will reinstate your license.
+Also, you will need to pay a $125 driver’s license reinstatement fee to the Secretary of State.
 However, The Michigan Department of Treasury can reinstate driving privileges if a driver enters into an Installment Agreement.
 The reinstatement fee of $125 will be a part of the Installment Agreement.”

 Finally, for more information on Michigan auto insurance, click our link Understanding Michigan Auto Insurance.
 We will show you the minimum coverage that you need to satisfy the financial responsibility requirement.